LePhil/ExcaliburPlayground/readme.md

 * Don't keep the score in the scoreCounter...
 * Use a Director for score management, *not* a global POJO
 * Time stuff via Director as well
+* Intro/Outro in separate Scenes - no hassle with pausing/unpausing and inputs!

 # Won't do